Guide to Work, Study, Travel and Living Abroad

 Surveys and Websites on the Quality and Cost of Living of Cities Abroad

-Buenos Aires is not generally ranked among the "most livable cities" in many surveys, but it has undeniable allure.
+In many surveys, Buenos Aires is not generally ranked among the "most livable cities" but has an undeniable allure.

 How to Get Started

 To begin the process of researching cities where you might wish to relocate, ask yourself to think about the countries you know or those that entice you.
-It's important to establish a goal and purpose.
+It's essential to establish a goal and purpose.
 What will you be doing there?
-Study, work, or primarily enjoying life?
-Are you going on a sabbatical, working on a personal project, performing research, immersing yourself in a foreign culture, or retiring?
+Study, work, or primarily enjoy life?
+Are you taking a sabbatical, working on a personal project, performing research, immersing yourself in a foreign culture, or retiring?

-Find websites, blogs, news feeds, and expat communities discussing these cities and keep up on current events so you get an idea about what to expect, and perhaps you can network some connections before you go.
-If your city of choice has disruptive transportation or garbage worker strikes every month, you might instead look for another city nearby.
-Read as many books, articles, and online reviews about your destination to learn as much as possible about your favorite city before making the final choice to move.
-Perhaps most importantly, you should also strongly consider taking at least one fact-finding trip just to make sure that your chosen city is what you expect, and that you really imagine feeling at home there for the long term.
+Find websites, blogs, news feeds, and expat communities discussing these cities and keep up on current events to get an idea about what to expect, and you can network connections before you go.
+If your city of choice has disruptive transportation or garbage worker strikes every month, you might instead look for another town nearby.
+Read as many books, articles, and online reviews about your destination to learn as much as possible about your favorite city before choosing to move.
+Perhaps most importantly, you should also consider taking at least one fact-finding trip to ensure that your chosen city is what you expect and that you imagine feeling at home there for the long term.

 Editor's Choice of the Best Cities to Live Abroad

-Our choice of the best cities abroad with over 500,000 inhabitants is not based primarily on economics, jobs, or infrastructure, but largely on our experience of the quality of life.
+Our choice of the best cities abroad with over 500,000 inhabitants is not based primarily on economics, jobs, or infrastructure but mainly on the quality of life.

-What is common among all the cities is a unique flair that invites discovery and inspiration, and adds joy to everyday life.
-What better way to start your day than to buy a warm crisp baguette, fresh croissants, and a pain au chocolat at a Parisian bakery every morning, or have a doppio cappuccino at bar in Rome, nightlife in Barcelona or Madrid, a relaxing stroll or ride along the canals of Amsterdam, or [fill in the blank]?
+All the cities share a unique flair that invites discovery and inspiration and adds joy to everyday life.
+What better way to start your day than to buy a warm crisp baguette, fresh croissants, and a pain au chocolat at a Parisian bakery every morning, or have a doppio cappuccino at the bar in Rome, nightlife in Barcelona or Madrid, a relaxing stroll or ride along the canals of Amsterdam, or [fill in the blank]?
 Here are our favorite large cities outside the U.S. (that we have visited long-term or lived in ourselves), presented in alphabetical order:

-• Amsterdam — the canals, bicycles, coffee houses, and pace make for very relaxed living, though cost of living is not low.
+• Amsterdam — the canals, bicycles, coffee houses, and pace make for very relaxed living, though the cost is not low, though about 30% lower than New York City, like Paris.

 • Auckland — combines the beauty of the Polynesian islands with a Western standard of living.

-• Barcelona — popular as ever with foreigners; great coffee houses and architecture; many international students.
-Madrid is underrated by many, with the great Prado museum, endless "tapas" bars and restaurants, and a bustling nightlife that makes New York City seem tame.
+• Barcelona — Barcelona is extremely popular with foreigners, with great coffee houses and architecture, and many international students.
+Many have underrated Madrid, with the outstanding Prado museum, endless "tapas" bars and restaurants, and a bustling nightlife that makes New York City seem tame.

 • Berlin — an excellent option due to its famous multicultural and artistic character.
 Munich is a melting pot of talent and culture from all over Germany, blended with Bavarian “Gemütlichkeit” and lots of lager beer.

-• Buenos Aires — the "Paris of South America," great nightlife, street life, bookshops, coffee houses, and currently not overly costly.
+• Buenos Aires — the "Paris of South America," great nightlife, street life, bookshops, coffee houses, and currently not very costly (60% cheaper than New York City).

-• Lisbon — a picturesque port city with a rich history and narrow winding alleys where you can lose yourself; off the beaten path at the Western edge of Europe.
+• Lisbon — a picturesque port city with a rich history and narrow winding alleys where you can lose yourself; off the beaten path at the Western edge of Europe and relatively inexpensive.

-• Paris — a great walking city with sidewalk cafés as far as the eye can see, booksellers along the Seine river, world-class museums, cheese shops and bakeries — does it get any better?
-Yes, it is expensive.
+• Paris — a great walking city with sidewalk cafés as far as the eye can see, booksellers along the Seine River, endless historical monuments, world-class museums, cheese shops, and bakeries — does it get any better?
+Yes, it is expensive, but not as much as many American cities.

-• Prague — incredible beer, friendly people, not overly expensive, and an old city center worthy of fairy tales.
+• Prague — here you will find incredible beer, friendly people, not overly expensive, and an old city center worthy of fairy tales.

-• Vancouver — the best of the West in Canada in a dramatic setting of mountains, islands, and the Pacific Ocean.
+• Vancouver — this city is the best of the West in Canada in a dramatic setting of mountains, islands, and the Pacific Ocean.
 Montreal is a favorite in the East, especially for young people who enjoy multicultural living, good food, and a vibrant music scene & nightlife.
-Toronto is not beautiful, but a true ethnic melting pot with lots of energy and life.
+Toronto is not beautiful, in my view, but a true ethnic melting pot with tons of energy and life.

 Related Topics